zauberzeug/rosys/docs/safety.md

 This state indicates the fully autonomous operation of the robot.
 Activation must happen through a user interaction and requires a successful homing.
+See [UI Automation Controls](user_interface.md#automation-controls) for an build in solution to start/stop and pause/resume such automations.

 ### hold